-MAP 105 Applied Mathematics (CSC) 5 (55/0)

-Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above
+MAP 105 Applied Mathematics (CSC) (55/0)Prerequisite: Successful completion of MPC 080 or BBCC math

 This course is designed for Computer Science professional technical students and fulfills the related math instruction requirement for Applied Science computing majors.
 It introduces the basic math concepts which are required for proficiency in computer science.